George K. Konstantinou LLC

 The probate registrars’ main duties include receipt of wills for safe custody, receipt of applications for grant of probate or administration, and dispatch to the principal probate registry of notices in the prescribed form of every application made to the registry for a grant.

 The Estate Administration procedure in Cyprus will be initiated by the executor if there is a will or by all the legal heirs or any of them if there is no will.
-The lawyer will file the administration, probate application, and request the court to grant to the proposed executor the probate order, which will enable him to administer the assets of the deceased.
+The lawyer will file the administration and probate application and request the court to grant the proposed executor the probate order, which will enable him to administer the deceased's assets.

-His main duty is to manage the estate under the supervision of the court to collect and get the estate which includes the power to issue legal proceedings on behalf of the deceased, pay the funeral and testamentary expenses, and pay all the debts of the deceased.
+His primary duty is to manage the estate under the supervision of the court to collect and get the estate, which includes the power to issue legal proceedings on behalf of the deceased, pay the funeral and testamentary expenses, and pay all the debts of the deceased.

-After payment of the funeral and other incidental expenses, including the administrator’s reasonable expenses, and the debts of the deceased, the administrator will distribute the remaining assets of the estate to the beneficiaries.
-For the estate's administration, a special bank account is usually opened to make all the payments and to receive any money to be collected.
+After payment of the funeral and other incidental expenses, including the administrator’s reasonable expenses and the debts of the deceased, the administrator will distribute the remaining assets of the estate to the beneficiaries.
+For the estate's administration, a particular bank account is usually opened to make all the payments and to receive any money to be collected.

-Our law firm provides full services regarding inheritance and succession law, wills and probate, and administration of estates in Cyprus, which includes:
+Our law firm provides complete services regarding inheritance and succession law, wills and probate, and administration of estates in Cyprus, which include:

 Our Address